eliblurr/TurntablTitans/hackproject/decisions/bdr-01.md

 * An intuitive and easy to use user interface, with clear instructions and guidance on how to upload and interact with documents.
 * Document processing with advanced Natural Language Processing(NLP) models.
 * Question answering that allows users to ask questions about the document using natural language queries.
-* Accessibility features such as audio playback, screen reader compatibility.
+* Accessibility features such as speech-to-text and text-to-speech.
-* Protected user data in compliance with relevant regulations and standards.

 ## Considerations

 * Quality and accuracy of the Natural Language Processing models
 * Availability, licensing, and or cost of the models
-* Technical requirements for using the models.
+* Technical requirements to use the models.

 ## Design Decisions

-* Made use of an open source embedding model (all-mpnet-base-v2 ) and the GPT-3 language model, both trained on extensive datasets for our use case to ensure quality and accuracy
+* Use of an open source embedding model (all-mpnet-base-v2 ) and the GPT-3 language model, both trained on extensive datasets for our use case to ensure quality and accuracy
-* The use of the open source embedding model (all-mpnet-base-v2 ), from our tests and analysis, will reduce operational costs by 91%
+* Use of the open source embedding model (all-mpnet-base-v2 ), from our tests and analysis, will reduce operational costs by 91%
-* Due to hardware limitations, made use of a paid large language model, accounting for 8% of total operational costs
+* Due to hardware limitations, use of a paid large language model, accounting for 8% of total operational costs